 About 10 researchers from Tokyo University of Science belong to the CV center.
 The researchers collaborate with each other and also outside researchers.
 We work on developments of photocatalysts and semiconductor photoelectrodes for artificial photosynthesis, electrocatalysts for electrochemical reduction of CO_2 using a renewable electricity, and secondary batteries for storage of the renewable electricity, and minimization of platinum in a fuel cell for usage of green hydrogen.
-In addition, life cycle assessment (LCA) simulation, CO_2 storage and adsorption, biological process, and measurement technology are also studied.
+In addition, CO_2 storage and adsorption, and measurement technology are also studied.
 The collaboration will be expanded to accelerate the research in the future.